rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/logins.md

       * or you are using the wrong private key file
       * or the permissions on your ```${HOME}/.ssh/``` dir and/or on its content are wrong
       * or your account is misconfigured on our account server.
-     Check your account name, private key and permissions.
+     Firstly, check your account name, private key and permissions.
+     Secondly, check if you can login to the jumphost with a single hop

+        ssh {{ groups['jumphost'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}

+     If you can login to the jumphost, but cannot use double hop SSH to login to the UI via the jumphost, you may have to add your private key to the SSH agent on you local machine.
+     To check which private key(s) are available to your SSH agent you can list them with on your local computer with:

+        ssh-add -l

+     If you get:

+        The agent has no identities.

+     then you have to add your private key with the ```ssh-add``` command, which should return output like this:

+        Identity added: /path/to/your/home/dir/.ssh/id_ed25519 (key_comment)

+     Your private key should now be listed when you check with ```ssh-add -l```, which should look like this:

+        256 SHA256:j/ZNnUvHYW3U$wgIapHw73SnhojjxlWkAcGZ6qDX6Lw key_comment (ED25519)

      If that did not resolve the issue, then increase the verbosity to debug connection problems (see below).
 * Q: Can I increase the verbosity to debug connection problems?
   A: Yes try adding ```-vvv``` like this:
      ```ssh -vvv youraccount@{{ groups['jumphost'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}+{{ groups['user-interface'] | first | regex_replace('^' + ai_jumphost + '\\+','') }}```